armaanpriyadarshan/TensorFlow-2-Lite-Object-Detection-on-the-Raspberry-Pi/TFLite-Conversion.md

 # Converting TensorFlow Models to TensorFlow Lite
 [![TensorFlow 2.2](https://img.shields.io/badge/TensorFlow-2.2-FF6F00?logo=tensorflow)](https://github.com/tensorflow/tensorflow/releases/tag/v2.2.0)
 ### This Guide Contains Everything you Need to Convert Custom and Pre-trained TensorFlow Models to TensorFlow Lite
-I'll be covering two options.
-Converting a custom model and converting a pre-trained model.
+Following these intstructions, you can convert either a custom model or convert a pre-trained TensorFlow model.
 If you want to train a custom TensorFlow object detection model, I've made a detailed [GitHub guide](https://github.com/armaanpriyadarshan/Training-a-Custom-TensorFlow-2.X-Object-Detector) and a YouTube video on the topic.

 [![Link to my vid](https://github.com/armaanpriyadarshan/Object-Detection-on-Raspberry-Pi/blob/master/doc/Thumbnail2.png)](https://www.youtube.com/watch?v=oqd54apcgGE)